mesiora/demo-travels/README.md

 # Nuxt 3 Simple Starter - A simple starter for Nuxt 3

-Nuxt 3 frontend template for third-party API integrations.
+Nuxt 3 frontend template for third-party API integrations based on JSON-LD.

-> "Everything can work!" - BigDaddy

 ## Features